google.com, pub-1517395799477760, DIRECT, f08c47fec0942fa0 What is a cloud support technician

 2. Troubleshooting: Identifying and diagnosing technical problems and issues related to cloud services and infrastructure.
 This may involve analyzing logs, monitoring tools, and other diagnostic data to pinpoint the root causes of issues.

-11. Performance Optimization: Identifying opportunities to optimize cloud resources for cost efficiency and performance improvements.
-This may involve recommending resource scaling or configuration changes.
+7. Performance Optimization: Identify opportunities to optimize cloud resources for cost efficiency and improved performance.
+This may include recommending resource scaling or configuration changes.